 We make our journey through life in the company of one another while growing by the words of Jesus Christ, through the grace of the Holy Spirit, and in the spirit of Vatican II as taught to us by the Church.

 The Celebration of the Eucharist is, of course, at the center of our parish life, and we invite you to celebrate with us!

 But the parishioners of Christ the King Church carry forward the spirit of Jesus Christ in numerous other ways as well — through outreach to the sick, the poor, and the imprisoned; through educational and social justice programs; and through parish-wide social activities.

 NOTE: Public Masses have been reinstated in the Norwich diocese, with some restrictions.
-Our ZOOM broadcasts WILL CONTINUE.
+Our ZOOM live-streams WILL CONTINUE.
 See below for more information.